Paul2021-R/42seoul_c_projects/README.md

 	- Solve ft_memchr error.
 	- Upgrade ft_atoi for limitation of LONG_MAX, LONG_min like original one.
 * 2021-12-01 Fix Makefile to change commands actions (all, bonus) and change sentences wit a ifdef part.
+* 2021-12-02 Make direcory of get_next_line and prepare program logic to build it.